sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.txt

     The animal's current age in years.
 ASM will calculate a date of birth from this during import if ANIMALDOB is not supplied or blank.
 ANIMALLOCATION
     The animal's location within your shelter.
 This should correspond to a location in your database.
+ANIMALUNIT
+    The unit within the animal's location within the shelter, eg: pen/cage number.
 ANIMALSPECIES
     The animal's species.
 This should match a species in your database.
 ANIMALHOUSETRAINED